Dannon10/lendR/README.md

 ## Key Features

-- Responsive layout with a Dashboard, Users list and User Details pages.
+- Responsive layout with a Login, Dashboard, Users list and User Details pages.
 - User details page with tabbed sections and an overflow `More` menu for smaller viewports.
 - Clickable and keyboard-accessible user table rows that navigate to user details.
 - SCSS-based design system with variables and mixins.